TingfengLuo/Camera-Profile-for-Fujifilm-Film-Simulation/README.md

 | Windows | `C:\Users\<your-login>\AppData\Roaming\Adobe\CameraRaw\Settings`|
 | macOS   | `~/Library/Application Support/Adobe/CameraRaw/Settings/` |

 You can either copy the entire folder in or just by files.
-This won't have any impact for Adobe to read it.
+This won't have any impact for Adobe to process.
 ### 3. Relaunch Bridge / Photoshop / Camera Raw / Lightroom Classic / Lightroom
 Camera Raw only reads the profile folders at launch, so close every Adobe app that uses ACR, then open one again.